Whispering City: Production

 Faced with the dilemma that the French market in Quebec was too small to support a self-sustaining film industry all by itself, while the language barrier between Quebec and the anglophone market in the rest of North America made it virtually impossible for a Quebec-produced film to pursue wider distribution, producer Paul L'Anglais tried to resolve the difficulty by producing Whispering City and La Forteresse as English and French versions of the same film.
 He opted to make the experiment a Hollywood-style thriller, set in the urban Quebec City market instead of the rural communities more typical of Quebec cinema in its era.

 The film's $750,000 budget made it the most expensive film ever made in Canada as of that time, a title it retained until the early 1970s.

 Release

-The film was watched by over 100,000 people in Quebec over six weeks and was shown in Paris for three weeks.
+The film was seen by over 100,000 people in Quebec over six weeks and was shown in Paris for three weeks.